invoke-ai/InvokeAI/InvokeAI_Statement_of_Values.md

 artists’ needs first: tools which can be readily integrated into an artist’s existing workflows and practices, enhancing their work and helping them to push it further.
-Every decision we take as a team, which includes many artists, aims to build towards that goal
+Every decision we take as a team, which includes many artists, aims to build towards that goal.

 5. That artificial intelligence can be a force for good in the world, but must be used responsibly.
 Artificial intelligence technologies